Nexae/HappyKit/README.md

+(NOTE: THIS PROJECT HAS BEEN DISCONTINUED AS OF OCTOBER 2017.)

 <h2>Quoti</h2>

 Quoti is an awesome program.
 Every 5 minutes, it sends a really awesome popup notification.
 Here are some screenshots.